maxbyz/framework-1/docs/terms/pattern-guardianship.md

 1. "[Financial Administrator] must ensure that [Party placed under administration] has sufficient funds to pay for housing and food";
 2. "[Party placed under administration] may not enter into financial obligations";
 3. "[Financial Administrator] has a right to look into, and transfer money out of any bank account of [Party placed under administration]";
-4. "[Judge] must establish the a compenstation arrangement for [Financial Administrator]";
+4. "[Judge] must establish a compensation arrangement for [Financial Administrator]";
 5. "Every year, [Financial Administrator] must submit a written report to [Judge] in which (s)he accounts for all actions taken under the guardianship arrangement";
 6. "[Judge] must review the rights and duties of an arrangement each year and update them if such is needed to better realize the objectives for which the arrangement exists".